Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Other Female, Canadian Radio Operators on Norwegian Ships:

 This list was assembled partly from info found in misc.
 Norwegian sources (including "Krigsseileren"), partly from info received from Fred Addis, Canada, and partly from a list received from Olive J. (Carroll) Roeckner, who served on the post war Siranger, and about whom a book has been written ("Deep Sea Sparks", ISBN 1-895590-05-1, Cordillera Publishing Co.
-Box 46, 8415 Granville St. Vancouver, BC, Canada, V6P 4Z9 - see this external link for more about her).
+Box 46, 8415 Granville St. Vancouver, BC, Canada, V6P 4Z9 - see this external page for more about her).
 The post war Siranger is identical to M/S Narvik mentioned below.
 Olive received the information from Berit Pittman, Canada.

 Maude Elisabeth Steane on Viggo Hansteen from May-1944 (shot and killed at Naples in Aug.-1944, follow the link for details)